deephaven/deploy/README.md

 #  Running Deephaven the application in GCP on VM

-This document is about the instruction which will give information how to run deephaven application using GCP VM.
+This document is about the instructions which will give information on how to run Deephaven application using GCP VM.

 Prerequisites:

-The user should be having a valid GCP account.
+The user should have a valid GCP account.

-Need to have gcloud and terraform install on the your the google cloud shell else you can install using links below.
+Need to have gcloud and terraform installed in your google cloud shell else you can install using links below.

 gcloud can be installed by following this document as per the OS --> https://cloud.google.com/sdk/docs/install

 Terraform can be installed from here as per the OS --> https://releases.hashicorp.com/terraform/0.14.6/

-#1.
-Login to GCP console and Click to cloud shell where we will run all the commands
+# Login to GCP console and Click to cloud shell where we will run all the commands

    To set the project property in the core section, run Replace YOUR_PROJECT_NAME value: